Key Takeaways

 Scaling customer support, automating internal processes, upgrading data packages, detecting fraud, and even upselling — these are the superpowers modern enterprise chatbot development has.
-With 63% of consumers expecting businesses to know their unique needs and expectations, AI-powered chatbots can cater to that need and offer enterprises a competitive edge.
+With 66% of consumers expecting businesses to know their unique needs and expectations, AI-powered chatbots can cater to that need and offer enterprises a competitive edge.

 Developing enterprise chatbots can help companies extend their reach and expand their presence.
 A chatbot powered by AI can help your employees prioritize tasks, schedule meetings, compose reports, and take over routine tasks.
 But that’s only a tiny part of what chatbot development can do for enterprises.
 Other benefits include:

-• Keeping costs down.
+- Keeping costs down.
 Chatbots can take over a lot of tedious, repetitive tasks like filing insurance claims or generating invoices.
 They can also cut down the time your staff usually spends dealing with customer queries.
 This lets your employees focus on high-value customer interactions.

-• Opening new revenue channels.
+- Opening new revenue channels.
 Chatbots have the power to grow your company’s revenue by 63%.
 Having conversational AI under the hood, they can gather your customer’s preferences and suggest products and services they may be interested in.

 These are only some of the reasons why building a chatbot for an enterprise can help your company stay ahead of the competition.
 Yet, not all chatbots are equally effective for particular tasks.
 Let’s look at enterprise chatbot types and the purposes they can serve.

-Types of chatbots for enterprises
+Types of Chatbots for Enterprises

 Modern enterprise chatbots are often associated with AI since it allows them to handle requests without human intervention.
 Scripted bots backed by decision tree hierarchies can only be sufficient for simple FAQ queries and can’t keep pace with enterprise customers’ demands.